stpaeX/BugManagement/README.md

 A copy of the repo will be created in your current directory.
 Open the repo and run the main method located in DemoApplication.java.

-After Spring has successfully started running, navigate to any browser and search for "http://localhost:8080/hello/NAME".
-Replace "NAME with your own name" and see a message display on your screen.
+After Spring has successfully started running, navigate to any browser and search for "http://localhost:8080".
+Fill out the web form and click submit.
+Form details can be viewed via your IDE console.